A Visit With a Witch; if You Dare

 John Bell Becomes the Next Victim

-For some unknown reason, according to legend, the spirit turned its attention to John Bell, who suffered assaults that led to seizures, and John Bell finally died in 1820.
-After his death, the family found a strange looking bottle, containing a liquid.
+However, according to the legend for some unknown reason, the spirit turned its attention to John Bell, who suffered assaults that led to seizures, and John Bell finally died in 1820.
+After his death, the family found a strange-looking bottle, containing a liquid.
 Believing that Bell may have been poisoned by the witch, they fed the cat some of it, and the cat died.
 It has been reported that the witch even spoke to the family, telling them that she had poisoned John Bell.

 Is the Bell Witch Still Haunting Robertson County, Tennessee